zenmoto/zenmoto.github.io/_posts/2014-03-18-webgl-slippy-map.md

 ![Mercator vs Transverse Mercator](/diagrams/mercator-distortion.png)

-At a global scale, Mercator is a horrible projection- we can't correctly compare the sizes of countries (Greenland is actually the size of Algeria) and we never navigate at that scale[^great circle charts].
+At a global scale, Mercator is a horrible projection- we can't correctly compare the sizes of countries (Greenland is actually the size of Algeria) and we never navigate at that scale[^great-circle-charts].
 But there are many projections- conical, cylindrical, gnomonic, isometric.
 In the end, a projection is just a mathematical [function](http://en.wikipedia.org/wiki/Function_(mathematics)) that takes an input of geographic coordinates and returns a set of cartesian coordinates suitable for a two-dimensional representation.

-[^great circle charts]: In a previous life I was a [Quartermaster](http://en.wikipedia.org/wiki/Quartermaster) in the U.S. Coast Guard.
+[^great-circle-charts]: In a previous life I was a [Quartermaster](http://en.wikipedia.org/wiki/Quartermaster) in the U.S. Coast Guard.
 During my tenure there I got to plan several long cruises- the first was from Sitka, AK to Honolulu, HI.
 While we are all familiar with the adage that the 'closest distance between two points is a straight line', that doesn't make much sense in navigation- with a round planet, the closest distance between two points leads